thewca/wca-regulations/wca-regulations-2012.md

     - 5b3b) If, after repairing the puzzle but before the end of the attempt, the competitor finds that the puzzle is unsolvable, he may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable.
     - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle.
   - 5b4) During blindfolded events, a puzzle defect must be repaired during the attempt, and all repairs must be performed blindfolded.
 Penalty: disqualification of the attempt (DNF).
-  - 5b5) If parts of the puzzle are still defective or not fully placed at the end of the attempt, the result shall be recorded as the worst state obtainable by reassembling the puzzle.
+  - 5b5) If parts of the puzzle are still defective or not fully placed at the end of the attempt, the result shall be recorded as the worst state obtainable by reassembling the puzzle.[NOTE: If I understand correctly, this still means that a missing centrecap is considered solved and a missing pyraminx tip will be a +2 (worst state possible)]
 - 5c) If a competitor has a puzzle defect, this does not give him the right to an extra attempt.

+[NOTE: Without article 6: does this mean it is no longer necessary to provide winners with a certificate?
+I'd be against this.]

 ## Article 7: Environment